somecloudguy/covid19-serverless-data-visualization/README.md

 All the data is available now in QuickSight.
 Go creative with creating whatever types of charts you'd like to see.
 Here is an example-

 ![QuickSight Chart Example](https://octodex.github.com/images/yaktocat.png)

+### Step 4: Create a CloudWatch Event to trigger the Lambda function daily

+Go to your Lambda function, select +Add Trigger, choose CloudWatch Events and create a new rule with Scheduled expression.
+Copy 0 21 * * ? * as the cron expression.
+This corresponds to a trigger every day at 21:00 UTC (5:00pm EST).
+The original dataset updates every day at 4:00pm EST so give yourself some buffer before pulling an update

+### Step 5 (optional): Set up an SNS notification to inform you about data update

+On your Lambda function, select Add destination, choose SNS topic as the type.
+Create an SNS topic with your phone number or email as the subscriber.
+You will now get a text message or an email every time the Lambda function is triggered to pull new data and put it into S3.